daaronr/eamt_gitbook_public/README.md

 # PUBLIC: Effective Giving & Action: Market testing & Synthesis

 {% hint style="info" %}
-**This version is being prepared for public sharing**: All confidential or private details should have been removed!\
+**This version is public, but unlisted.** All confidential or private details should have been removed!\
 This will be fed from a 'fork' (currently a branch) of the private repo, key pages will be merged in to the GH repo.
 However, we will do a careful check on this after every pull to make sure no private content is added.
 {% endhint %}

 ## Goal